danomatika/ofxLua/README.md

 [SWIG](http://www.swig.org) is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
 It is used to generate the C++ bindings which wrap the OpenFrameworks API for Lua.

 (Optional) [LuaJIT](http://luajit.org/luajit.html) is a Just-In-Time Compiler (JIT) for the Lua programming language.
 It implements the Lua API but is optimized for performance over the standard Lua distribution.
-It is recommended to use LuaJIT when performance is a concern.
+It is recommended to use LuaJIT when speed is a concern and it is enabled on embedded Linux in `addon_config.mk` for this reason.

 [OpenFrameworks](http://www.openframeworks.cc) is a cross platform open source toolkit for creative coding in C++

 Build Requirements
 ------------------

-To use ofxLua, first you need to download and install Open Frameworks.
+To use ofxLua, first you need to download and install OpenFrameworks.
 The examples are developed against the latest release version of OpenFrameworks on <openframeworks.cc/download>.

 [OF github repository](https://github.com/openframeworks/openFrameworks)

 Currently, ofxLua is being developed on Mac OSX.
 You will need to install Xcode from the Mac Developer Tools.

 For Linux, makefiles are included.

-For embedded Linux (arm, Raspberry Pi, etc), [LuaJIT](http://luajit.org/luajit.html) is used for better performance.
-Make sure you have the **luajit-5.1** development package installed.

 The code should work on Windows, but requires Visual Studio and/or Codeblocks project files to be built.
 Also, you'll need to install Boost and add paths for luabind to find it.